huggingface/transformers/examples/research_projects/rag/README.md

 # Note

-⚠️ This project should be run with pytorch-lightning==1.3.1 which has a potential security vulnerability
+⚠️ This project should be run with pytorch-lightning==1.5.10, only with `--distributed_retriever ray`

 # Finetuning